-Along with leading over 19,000 students and over 2,000 employees district-wide, Dr. Salazar-Zamora remains committed to the growth of public education and the impact it plays in our local community by serving her time on numerous boards.
+Leading over 22,000 students and over 3,100 employees across 23 campuses, Dr. Salazar-Zamora remains committed to the growth of public education and the impact it plays in our local community by serving her time on numerous boards.

 - Texas Education Agency (TEA) Commissioner’s Cabinet

-- Vice President of The Council of Women School Executives (TCWSE)
+- The Council of Women School Executives (TCWSE) - Vice President

-- Past President of Texas Association of Latino Administrators and Superintendents (TALAS)
+- Past President and Founding Member of Texas Association of Latino Administrators and Superintendents (TALAS)

 She brings a wealth of experience in education.
 Before joining Tomball, Salazar-Zamora served in Round Rock ISD as the deputy superintendent of curriculum and administration.
 Prior to working in Round Rock, Salazar-Zamora was the assistant superintendent of school support services in Houston ISD.
 She also worked in Spring ISD as an area superintendent, an assistant superintendent, and the executive director of student/school services.